Insider Buying: Hercules Capit - GuruFocus.com

 Analysis of Insider Buy/Sell and Relationship with Stock Price

-Over the past year, Christian Follmann has purchased a total of 875 shares and sold 875 shares.
-This recent purchase of 455 shares indicates a positive sentiment towards the company's stock.
-The insider transaction history for Hercules Capital Inc shows that there have been 5 insider buys in total over the past year, while there have been 3 insider sells over the same timeframe.
-This trend suggests that insiders are generally bullish on the company's prospects.
+Over the past year, Christian Follmann has purchased a total of 455 shares and sold 455 shares.
+This recent purchase of 455 shares could indicate a positive outlook on the company's future performance and stock price.
+The insider transaction history for Hercules Capital Inc shows that there have been 4 insider buys in total over the past year, while there have been 2 insider sells over the same timeframe.
+This trend suggests that insiders are generally more bullish on the company's prospects.

-On the day of Christian Follmann's recent buy, shares of Hercules Capital Inc were trading for $13.73 apiece, giving the stock a market cap of $2009.646 million.
-The price-earnings ratio is 9.60, which is lower than the industry median of 12.81 and lower than the company's historical median price-earnings ratio.
-This indicates that the stock is currently undervalued compared to its peers and its historical valuation.
+On the day of Christian Follmann's recent buy, shares of Hercules Capital Inc were trading at $13.73 apiece, giving the stock a market cap of $2,056.647 million.
+The price-earnings ratio is 9.82, which is lower than the industry median of 12.84 and lower than the company's historical median price-earnings ratio.
+This suggests that the stock is currently undervalued compared to its peers and its historical valuation.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.